garsh0p/garpr/README.md

 4. virtualenv env
 5. source env/bin/activate
 6. pip install -r requirements.txt (make sure to install the right version of mongomock as mentioned below)
 7. Copy config/config.ini.template to config/config.ini and fill it out with a valid database/challonge config (the facebook section is not needed for tests and can be left with the dummy config).
 You'll need to change host to 127.0.0.1, then user and password to the username/password you setup in step #1.
-You should be able to leave auth_db unchanged.
+Set auth_db to 'admin' unless you did something different in step 3.

 Versions issues
 ===============